IllDepence/sirtetris.com/static/pages/interests.md

 Side note: I like [double kongs](static/img/interests/parkour.gif).
 - - -
-# かるた<span id="karuta"></span>
+# Karuta<span id="karuta"></span>
 *難波津に…*

 ![](static/img/interests/karuta.jpg)

-「かるた」 ([karuta](http://en.wikipedia.org/wiki/Karuta)) is a Japanese loanword originally from Portuguese (“carta”) and a term used to describe several types of Japanese card games.
-A particularly interesting group of which is called 歌がるた and often based on the poem collection 小倉百人一首 ([Ogura Hyakunin Isshu](https://en.wikipedia.org/wiki/Ogura_Hyakunin_Isshu)) by 藤原 定家 ([Fujiwara no Teika](http://en.wikipedia.org/wiki/Fujiwara_no_Teika)).
-競技かるた ([kyōgi karuta](http://en.wikipedia.org/wiki/Competitive_karuta)) is the competitive version of 歌がるた.
+[Karuta](http://en.wikipedia.org/wiki/Karuta) is a Japanese loanword originally from Portuguese (“carta”) and a term used to describe several types of Japanese card games.
+A particularly interesting group of which is called uta-garuta and often based on the poem collection [Ogura Hyakunin Isshu](https://en.wikipedia.org/wiki/Ogura_Hyakunin_Isshu) by [Fujiwara no Teika](http://en.wikipedia.org/wiki/Fujiwara_no_Teika).
+[Kyōgi karuta](http://en.wikipedia.org/wiki/Competitive_karuta) is the competitive version of uta-garuta.

-If you want to get an overview of かるた-type games and more detailed information feel free to have a look at [this info page](http://moc.sirtetris.com/karuta/) I created.
+If you want to get an overview of karuta-type games and more detailed information feel free to have a look at [this info page](http://moc.sirtetris.com/karuta/) I created.
 A brief peak into kyōgi karuta right here:

 An English version of the rules of kyōgi karuta can be found [here](http://karuta.game.coocan.jp/simplerule-e.html).
 Further useful resources: